Saban Brands: Library sale and closure

 On 15 February 2018, Saban Brands appointed Hasbro as the global master toy licensee for Power Rangers with a future option to purchase the franchise.
 On 1 May 2018, Saban agreed to sell Power Rangers and other entertainment assets to Hasbro for US$522 million in cash and stock, with the sale expected to close in that year's second quarter.
 Other properties in the deal included My Pet Monster, Popples, Julius Jr., Luna Petunia, Treehouse Detectives and content/media libraries owned by Saban Brands (excluding Rainbow Butterfly Unicorn Kitty and other properties that were sold to different companies before the deal).
-Saban's Digimon and Pretty Cure licenses were also transferred to Hasbro, although were later left to expire, thus reverting to Toei Animation Inc. and Toei Animation Europe for its international distribution.
+Saban's Digimon and Pretty Cure licenses were also transferred to Hasbro, but thus reverting to Toei Animation Inc. and Toei Animation Europe for its international distribution due to the confusion of Hasbro's already co-owned Beyblade with Takara Tomy.
 Only nine existing employees out of sixty would be retained by SCG, and the Saban Brands subsidiary ended operations upon the closure of business on 2 July 2018.